atEverychance/ProjectCR/proposal.md

 - Coordinate drop-off times and reminders
 - Try the complete consignor experience

-### Phase 5: Finalization & Deployment - $8,000
+### Phase 5: Finalization & Deployment (Backend & Frontend) - $8,000
 Before opening the doors, we make sure everything's perfect - like a dress rehearsal for your biggest show.
 We'll test the system under heavy load (imagine Black Friday levels of excited shoppers), fine-tune the caching for lightning-fast responses, and set up monitoring that alerts us if anything needs attention.
+We'll also finalize the frontend, ensuring a polished and user-friendly experience for all users.

 What you'll be able to test:
 - Run load testing scenarios